SleepinMoss/artificial-incoherence/README.md

    python3 main.py
 5. Finally you can just talk to whatever thing i just made here!
 Enjoy your conversation!

 Also, you can just delete everything in the pattern.json file, but make sure you leave {}.
-And it will learn to imitate the way you talk using something called markov-chain
+And it will learn the words you used to talk using something called markov-chain.
+And that means you can train it in another language!
+Yea, even if it is chaotic, that is why i called it "artificial-incoherence"